laikas123/Brad-Onboarding-/README.md

 **Some General Common Places To Look**

 https://somup.com/c0hrVIaobo

+*(Note the highlights file I included in this doc actually does highlight the log version so ignore that comment in the video)*

 Those are sort of the general log parsing tips and tricks.
 If there's any questions on parsing please don't hesitate to reach out!